Aduthathu: Reception

+M Suganth of The Times of India wrote, "Despite having the premise for a perfect B-horror movie, Aduthathu fails to thrill".

 Controversy

 There was a controversy that the 2015 Kannada film Aatagara is the remake of the film.
 At this point of time, the team of Aatagara arranged a special screening of the film for Thakkali Srinivasan in Bangalore.
 Srinivasan clarified that it is not a remake of his film.
-He also praised Aatagara of being an extremely well made film.
-He also revealed that he had made a serial inspired from Agatha Christe's novel And Then There Were None in 1995.
+He also praised Aatagara of being an extremely well-made film.
+Srinivasan added that he had made a serial inspired from Agatha Christe's novel And Then There Were None in 1995.
 Later he made the film Aduthathu inspired by the same.
 For both these, Kannan Parameshwaran worked on the story.
 Kannan also wrote the story and co-wrote the screenplay for Aatagara inspired by the same novel.
 Srinivasan had said that anything similar was to the novel and not his film.

-Reception

-A critic from Behindwoods wrote that "Aduthathu is a movie that wants to ride on suspense throughout.
-It does quite well in that respect, but the script gets its timing wrong when it comes to unravelling the suspense and that is a major drawback".